AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

 4. After entering a command, a user should be able to see a visible response message within 1 second
 5. Should return search results for a network size of up to 100,000 within 1 second
 7. Startup time should not exceed 2 seconds on a typical modern system
+8. The system should gracefully handle and log errors without crashing

 *{More to be added}*